juniorsundarCasual/TGT/vault/volume-3.chapter-188.md

 "Master is quite unrelenting," Markus chimed in as sweat started to form across his forehead.
 "The spells are-"

-A compressed vorticing ball of fiery gas propelled itself at mach speeds towards Markus.
+A compressed vorticing ball of fiery gas propelled itself at Mach speeds towards Markus.
 Markus barely shifted his hips to the left and the ball flew past, missing him by a millimetre and collided against a tree on the other end of the field.
-As the ball hit the trunk, it expanded and exploded magnificiently, taking with it a huge bite of the trunk.
+As the ball hit the trunk, it expanded and exploded magnificently, taking with it a huge bite of the trunk.
 The tree fell after a second, as it finally realised that its body was suddenly missing.

 "How did you do that?"
 Guy asked.
 He could see the precision in Markus' movement.
-It was calculate- No!
+It was calculated- No!
 It was like he already knew the ball would follow that trajectory before it even left Guy's wand.

 "I used the new sensory data that my mana sense can observe to predict the path," Markus answered truthfully.